 It shouldn’t be surprising that agencies such as the CIA and the Department of Homeland Security would go out of their way to trumpet their prowess by opening the files on their greatest successes to writers hungry for meaty subjects.
 One recent example is The Billion-Dollar Spy by David E. Hoffman.
-Another is John Shiffman’s Operation Shakespeare.
+Another is John Shiffman’s Operation Shakespeare, which is about the capture of an Iranian arms dealer.
 I find it highly unlikely that either of these books would have been written without special dispensation from the CIA in Hoffman’s case and DHS in Shiffman’s.
 Both of them gained access to files that would have remained classified for many years.

 The coordination that this project required on the American side alone is staggering, involving several rival government agencies including the FBI as well as Justice and two agencies within DHS — not to mention the essential cooperation of the government of Georgia (the country, not the state), where the arms dealer was arrested before being spirited off to the United States.

 The story of Operation Shakespeare, PR effort though it may be, is well worth telling.
 As Shiffman writes, “Arms and military technology proliferation poses the most destabilizing factor in geopolitics, a greater danger to U.S. national security than terrorism.”

 Shiffman gives a clear sense of just how unusual was this success story: “Following 9/11, the CIA created eleven overseas counter-proliferation sting operations similar to Operation Shakespeare.
 Only one succeeded.”
 In fact, such efforts were similar to King Canute’s attempt to hold back the sea.
 Trade restrictions are often adopted in vain: arms dealers and the U.S. and European companies that produce weapons and spare parts are often hungry enough for profits that they’re willing to deal under the table.
 Many of the biggest American arms manufacturers have been among them and have paid stiff fines as a result.